konjit/climate-vector/README.md

 - React – building the UI
 - React Router – for routing
 - recharts – for all charts
-- CSS Variables / Modules – for styling and theming
 - Lucide Icons – for nice-looking icons
 - OpenWeather API – for air quality data
 - ClimateMonitor API – for all climate-related data